Popjay6611/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-la -uesd to display the content list of the working directory
+pwd - is use to print the current working directory path ls  - is use to list the content of the files in working diretory